About ACLEU

 Marie Wilén

-Marie began working for the Swedish Lottery in 2006.
+Marie began working for the Postkodlotteriet in Sweden in 2006.
 With a background in knowledge management and business intelligence, she has held various roles focused on business development.
-She is currently the Politics & License Manager for both the Swedish and Norwegian Postcode Lotteries.
+She is currently the Politics & License Manager for the Postcode Lotteries in Sweden and Norway.
 Marie has been on the board of ACLEU since 2018.

 Michiel van Dijk